EthicalHunter-cyber/SOC-Analyst-Portfolio/Triage-Workbook.md

 **Questions Asked:**
 - Is the event real and current?
-- Does the command line actually contain encoded/obfuscated content?
+- Does the raw log confirm a process was actually created?

 **Findings:**
 - ✅ Timestamp: Current
 - ✅ Raw log: Event ID 4688 confirmed
-- ✅ Command Line: Contains `-enc` flag with base64 string
+- ✅ Process: cmd.exe launched with arguments
-- ✅ Process: powershell.exe executed with obfuscated arguments
+- ✅ User context identified

 **Verdict: Alert is verified.
 Proceed to context.**